History of Eswatini in Timeline

 In 2018, Eswatini had a Forest Landscape Integrity Index mean score of 4.21/10, ranking it 142nd globally out of 172 countries.

-In 2018, the United Nations Development Programme (UNDP) established a new category for informal, or non-gazetted, conservation areas, called OECMs (Other Effective Conservation Measures).
+In 2018, the United Nations Development Programme (UNDP) established a new category for informal, or non-gazetted, conservation areas called OECMs, or Other Effective Conservation Measures.

-In 2019, UWC East Africa in Tanzania joined the United World Colleges movement, making it the second African UWC after Waterford Kamhlaba.
+In 2019, UWC East Africa in Tanzania joined the United World Colleges movement, becoming the second UWC on the African continent.

 June 2021: Pro-Democracy Protests

-In June 2021, pro-democracy protests broke out across Eswatini, sparking riots, looting, and street skirmishes with police and soldiers due to anger over the lack of political reforms and the government's reported banning of the submission of petitions.
+In June 2021, pro-democracy protests broke out across Eswatini, sparking riots, looting, and street skirmishes with police and soldiers.

 2021: Death of Ellinah Wamukoya

-In 2021, Ellinah Wamukoya, the first woman to be a bishop in Africa, passed away after serving as the Anglican Bishop of Swaziland since 2012.
+In 2021, Ellinah Wamukoya, the first woman to be a bishop in Africa, passed away.

-In 2021, the SNPAS Project adopted OECM terminology and began certifying informal conservation areas in Eswatini.
+In 2021, the SNPAS Project began certifying informal conservation areas in Eswatini using the OECM terminology.

 2022: Vision 2022

-The government of Eswatini has expressed concern that climate change is exacerbating existing social challenges and will drastically restrict the country's ability to develop, as per Vision 2022.
+The government of Eswatini expressed concern that climate change is exacerbating existing social challenges such as poverty, a high HIV prevalence, and food insecurity and will drastically restrict the country's ability to develop, as per Vision 2022.

-The last elections in Eswatini were held on 29 September 2023 in a non-partisan manner and overseen by the Elections and Boundaries Commission.
+The last elections in Eswatini were held on 29 September 2023, overseen by the Elections and Boundaries Commission.

-According to the 2023 V-Dem Democracy indices, Eswatini is ranked 9th lowest worldwide and 2nd lowest in Africa regarding electoral democracy.
+According to the 2023 V-Dem Democracy indices, Eswatini is ranked 9th lowest worldwide and 2nd lowest in Africa for electoral democracy.

-As of 2024, Eswatini is the only country in Africa that has maintained ties with Taiwan and not the People's Republic of China.
+As of 2024, Eswatini maintains ties with Taiwan, being the only country in Africa not recognizing the People's Republic of China.